 Elephant Learning teaches mathematics conceptually.
 What this means is that we are focused on the language of mathematics.
-Many students take to memorization techniques when they do not understand, and mathematics builds on top of itself like a brick wall when there are gaps in understanding it becomes difficult to understand more advanced topics.
+Many students use memorization techniques when they do not understand, and mathematics builds on top of itself like a brick wall.
+When there are gaps in understanding, it becomes difficult to understand more advanced topics.
 Elephant Learning finds those gaps and fills them with activities that were proven by third-party research to teach math concepts better than a classroom environment.
-In a classroom environment, as students say the answer out loud, it becomes difficult to ensure that all students understood the concept and are at the same level.
-For a teacher, individualized attention is a time-consuming proposition and extremely difficult to achieve.
+In a classroom environment, as students say the answers out loud, it becomes difficult to ensure that all students understand the concept and are at the same level.
+For a teacher, individualized attention is a time-consuming proposition that is extremely difficult to achieve.

-Because our algorithms are constantly adapting to the students, we are always working right at the students level.
-Our reports feed parents and teachers with the individualized reports that allow them to understand what the children understand.
-Using that knowledge, we can fill those gaps quickly.
+Because our algorithms are constantly adapting to the students, we are always working right at each student's individual level.
+Our reports provide parents and teachers with individualized reports that allow them to understand exactly what each child understands.
+Using that knowledge, we can identify and fill gaps quickly.

-Elephant Learning was at the Westwood Chile Festival this year and we had machines set up for children to play with the system while we talked with parents.
+Elephant Learning was at Denver's Westwood Chile Festival this year and we had machines set up for children to play with the system while we talked with parents.
 One girl told us she was doing multiplication and we put her in that curriculum.
 The software displayed 4 groups of 5 objects.
 You could see her counting to get the answer.
-Alvaro then asked her, "What are 4 times 5” and she quickly responded "20."
+We then asked her, "What is 4 times 5?" and she quickly responded "20."